- China Tours +

 We suggest you to take a night train from Beijing to Xi'an and fly back.
 You will have a more relaxing day and plenty of time to see the Terracotta Army this way.

-See details on our 1-Day Xi’an Highlights from Beijing and 3-Day Xi'an Discovery by High-Speed Train from Beijing sample tours.
+See details on our Round Day Trip from Beijing to Xi'an by Flight and 3-Day Xi'an Discovery by High-Speed Train from Beijing sample tours.

 There are coffee shops in the museum.
 You can stop for a rest in several places when visiting.